-This species was formerly grouped with the Lacecap hydrangeas because of its flattened flowerheads that consist of central, small florets surrounded by showy, larger florets.
-It is similiar to H. macrophylla but is a more compact plant with smaller flowers and leaves.
+This species was formerly grouped with the lacecap hydrangeas because of its flattened flower heads that consist of central, small florets surrounded by showy, larger florets.
+It is similar to H. macrophylla but is a more compact plant with smaller flowers and leaves.

 Noteworthy CharacteristicsBlue or pink lacy flowerheads.

 CareGrow in moist but well-drained soil, in sun to partial shade.
 Provide shelter from drying winds.

 PropagationSow seed in a cold frame in spring; take softwood cuttings in early summer, hardwood cuttings in winter.

 ProblemsGray mold, slugs, powdery mildew, rust, ringspot virus, leaf spots

 - Plant Height : 3 to 6 feet

 - Plant Width : 3 to 6 feet

 - Zones : 6, 7, 8, 9